AccScience Publishing / IJB / Online First / DOI: 10.36922/ijb.8440

 Abstract

-The development of bioinks with optimized printability, mechanical properties, and biocompatibility is critical for advancing 3D bioprinting and tissue engineering.
+The development of bioinks with optimized printability, mechanical properties, and biocompatibility is critical for advancing three-dimensional (3D) bioprinting and tissue engineering.
 In this study, we introduce an alginate/gelatin/dextran-aldehyde (AGDA) bioink, designed to balance structural integrity and cellular functionality.
 Among the tested formulations, AGDA1 demonstrated superior performance, with optimized printability and high cell compatibility.
-AGDA bioinks involve dual crosslinking (ionic gelation of alginate and Schiff base formation between gelatin and dextran-aldehyde), permitting appropriate stiffness and viscosity and thixotropic behavior.
+AGDA bioinks involve dual crosslinking (ionic gelation of alginate and Schiff base formation between gelatin and dextran-aldehyde), permitting appropriate stiffness, viscosity, and thixotropic behavior.
 Fibroblasts encapsulated in AGDA, either as single cells, spheroids, or a combination of both, exhibited high viability and proliferative capacity.
 Notably, the combination method supported the highest cellular density and fibroblast-specific morphological transformations, surpassing the commercially available GelXA bioink.
 These findings highlight AGDA’s potential as a versatile bioink for fabricating complex and scalable tissue constructs.
-This study contributes to the development of bioinks tailored for enhanced cell engraftment and regenerative applications.
+In summary, this study contributes to the development of bioinks tailored for enhanced cell engraftment and regenerative applications.

 Keywords